poweroutlet2/openground/docs/docs/commands/config.md

 ```

 !!! note
-    After changing the embedding model, you must re-ingest all libraries.
+    After changing the embedding model, you must re-embed all libraries.

 ## See Also